KiraResari/ceal-chronicler-f/Protocol.md

         * Managed to fix that by assigning an attribute-dependent key to the `AttributePanel`
 * Okay, that's that
 * Next, temporal attributes
+  * These now work too
+* With that, I think I have the most important things down now
+* As finishing touches, I want to try and make it so that characters, locations and parties can be deleted
+  * At first thought that seems like a huge complicated tasks because of dangling references, but I think Flutter and my architecture actually forced me to program so that I already implemented handling for that along the way
+  * Yes, looks good.
+For the characters this is now working nicely

 # TODO